 - Start your mandala by putting a natural item in the middle of the workspace, leaving a small area blank to work around, or creating a center array of items that looks pleasing to the eye.

-- If you craft a permanent mandala on a wooden board (or another surface), use white glue, hot glue, or an adhesive to attach the natural items to the surface, starting in the center as you place each item into the pattern.
+- If you are crafting a permanent mandala on a wooden board (or another surface), use white glue, hot glue, or an adhesive to attach the natural items to the surface, starting in the center as you place each item into the pattern.

 - In other words, place a natural item (or collection of items) in the center of your mandala to create a central axis point, then construct the first layer of your mandala around the item you put in the center using various natural materials (with or without gluing it to the surface you are making it on).

-- Either create circular patterns in layers around the central axis point or intricate lines moving outward from the mandala’s center point, like radiating flower petals.
+- Either create circular patterns in layers around the central axis, or intricate lines radiating outward from the mandala’s center, like flower petals.

-- Do not glue the center item or an entire mandala onto a natural surface outdoors.
+- Please do not glue the center item or an entire mandala onto a natural surface outdoors.

 - Look at the photos of mandalas above and below for examples and ideas to start your nature mandala.